 The Caliph Vathek is a deeply hedonist, ambitious, and selfish man whose thirst for knowledge has no limits.
 He is always after the knowledge of what he can’t gain.
 For the sake of his ambitious and insatiable curiosity, he even doesn’t hesitate to sell his soul to the dark forces.
 From then on, we accompany his doom.
 While reading this book, you can find yourself rolling from vanity palaces to dark, mysterious cliffs.
 Ambition, deliciousness, greed, love, purity are well processed in the book.
 Enthralling and surprising from the beginning to the end, full of unusual and fascinating events and elements, however, to the extent of being bizarre, Vathek is able to keep many readers’ attention high.
 The abating evil and dark fantasy, the relentless high tension, extravagance and the grotesque elements are as evocative and fascinating as they are creepy and somewhat absurd.

 Vathek is an enjoyable Gothic novel with the taste of fairy tales.
-It’s a book that captures you the moment you start reading it, surprises you with its fairy tale fiction, and enchants you with its dreary atmosphere.
-The book so well explains the end of those who deny the Creator.
-It’s definitely a good read for those who love horror novels.
+Besides, it’s a book that captures you the moment you start reading it, surprises you with its fairy tale fiction, and enchants you with its dreary atmosphere.
+Also, the book so well explains the end of those who deny the Creator.
+It’s definitely a good book for the fans of horror.

 3. The Mysteries of Udolpho by Ann Radcliffe